wycre/cohost-blogger/README.md

 -->
 ```

-It may be inserted at any point in the post, as long as it is _a seperate block_ - prepended and appended with 2 newlines.
+It may be inserted at any point in the post, as long as it is _a separate block_ - prepended and appended with 2 newlines.

 Currently, only `slug` and `published-at` are valid keys, however more may be added in the future. `slug` specifies the URL, while `published-at` overrides the publication date for reuploaded posts.